yuya-katafuchi/covid-19_priority_measures_japan/README.md

   * 2nd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Basic Policy for the Control of Novel Coronavirus Disease. in Japanese.
 2021/04/16.
 URL: https://corona.go.jp/expert-meeting/pdf/kihon_h_20210416.pdf.
 (Accessed on April 18, 2021).
   * 3rd Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Basic Policy for the Control of Novel Coronavirus Disease. in Japanese.
 2021/04/23.
 URL: https://corona.go.jp/expert-meeting/pdf/kihon_h_20210423.pdf.
 (Accessed on April 24, 2021).
   * 4th Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Basic Policy for the Control of Novel Coronavirus Disease. in Japanese.
 2021/05/07.
 URL: https://corona.go.jp/expert-meeting/pdf/kihon_h_20210507.pdf.
 (Accessed on May 10, 2021).
-  * 5th Amendmend: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+  * 5th Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Basic Policy for the Control of Novel Coronavirus Disease. in Japanese.
 2021/05/14.
 URL: https://corona.go.jp/expert-meeting/pdf/kihon_h_20210514.pdf.
 (Accessed on May 15, 2021).
+  * 6th Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+Basic Policy for the Control of Novel Coronavirus Disease. in Japanese.
+2021/05/21.
+URL: https://corona.go.jp/expert-meeting/pdf/kihon_h_20210521.pdf.
+(Accessed on May 21, 2021).

 ## Citation